 Specific courses in the Nursing Program may be offered in an online format.
 Many of the Nursing electives are offered in a hybrid format.
 All courses, regardless of format, adhere to the same standard of rigor.
-Students who enroll in hybrid courses must have access to Microsoft programs: Word and PowerPoint.
+Students who enroll in online and hybrid courses must have access to Microsoft programs: Word and PowerPoint.
 These programs can be accessed at home, in the library and/or in MAC 224 computer labs.
+These programs are available for student download free of charge through CUNYemall.